MICHIGAN No-Fault LAW: WHAT EVERY DRIVER NEEDS TO KNOW

 As of June 11, 2019, physicians hired by insurance companies to perform independent medical exams (IMEs) must now meet more stringent professional requirements.

-Previously, benefits were considered overdue if not paid within 30 days from the date the provider or injured party submitted the claims to the insurance company.
+Previously, benefits were considered overdue 30 days after the provider or injured party submitted the claims to the insurance company.

 A new unit will be created to investigate criminal and fraudulent insurance activities.
 In addition, the Michigan Insurance Commissioner will create a new web page where consumers can report insurance fraud and unfair practices online.
 Further, a new page on the Department of Insurance and Financial Services (DIFS) website will inform consumers how to obtain assistance from the Insurance Commissioner.

-The following changes to the Michigan No-Fault law are scheduled to take effect after July 1, 2021:
+The following changes to the Michigan No-Fault law are scheduled to take effect July 1, 2021:

 Attendant care provided by a friend or family member will be capped at 56 hours per week.
 (Currently the hours are unlimited.)